seasid3/pands-project/README.md

 Petal length: the p-value is 0.0000000007412263 (i.e. <0.001%)
 Petal width: the p-value is 0.00000001680465 (i.e. < 0.001%)
 Three of these values (sepal length, petal length and petal width) are below the significance level of 0.05, i.e. p < 0.05, meaning that that there is a very low chance the observed data came from a normal distribution and the null hypotheses of normal distribution is rejected.
 The p-value of sepal width (p = 0.1011543) is p>0.05, meaning that there is a significant amount of confidence that the null hypothesis (the data varies normally) cannot be rejected and so the data varys normally.
 These results will impact the decsions on what analysis should be done on these data.
 However, when I compare my results to others' work to check my findings, (https://www.kaggle.com/code/aniketg11/iris-dataset-with-statistical-tests), I realise that I can code to give a statement depending on p-value so I don't have to do this interperetation step myself.
-I return to the code to try to do this.
+I return to the code to do this.
+Attempting code, I ask ChatGPT for help (see conversation: https://chatgpt.com/share/681a57b5-47cc-800d-b9ec-04dbb71ce441).

+The output of the Shapiro-Wilk test for normality is:

+Shapiro-Wilk test for normality:
+The p-value for sepal_length is 0.0102 (p<0.05).
+The data deviates from normal distribution (reject null hypothesis).
+The p-value for sepal_width is 0.1012 (p>0.05).
+The data are likely normally distributed.
+The p-value for petal_length is 0.0000 (p<0.05).
+The data deviates from normal distribution (reject null hypothesis).
+The p-value for petal_width is 0.0000 (p<0.05).
+The data deviates from normal distribution (reject null hypothesis).

+I went back and added print() througout the analysis.py file to insert blank lines to aid readability (https://www.reddit.com/r/learnpython/comments/uqajbh/how_to_print_space_between_output_lines/).